 The OAT consists of four tests: Survey of the Natural Sciences (Biology, General Chemistry, and Organic Chemistry), Reading Comprehension, Physics and Quantitative Reasoning.

 Successful participants who take the OAT typically complete at least one year of college education, including courses in biology, general and organic chemistry, and physics.
 Most applicants complete two or more years of colleges before taking the test.

 When is the OAT examination administered?

-The OAT exam is computerized and examinees are allowed to take the OAT an unlimited number of times but must wait at least 90 days between testing dates.
-However, only scores from the four most recent attempts and the total number of attempts will be reported.
+The OAT exam is computerized and examinees are allowed to take the OAT an unlimited number of times, but must wait at least 90 days between testing dates.
+Applicants who have three or more OAT attempts must apply for permission to test again, and from that point forward may retest only once per twelve-month period.
+Scores from the four most recent attempts and the total number of attempts will be reported.

 Where can I get more information about the OAT?

 You can submit your application for the OAT examination and/or request additional copies of score reports online.
 You can view the Optometry Admission Testing Program – Online Candidate Guide, by clicking here: On-line Registration for OAT.
 For additional information on the OAT, please call or write the:

 211 East Chicago Avenue, Suite 600